ShiningCrevice/DLeague-Data/assets/README_temp.md

 Data and its processing codes for our DLeague.

 Statstics are presented below.
-You can check [this file](./assets/abbr_reference.md) for abbreviations used in row-headers.
+You can check [this file](./assets/abbr_reference.md) for abbreviations used in column-headers.